Lee Mack: Television

+In 2017, he made his stage debut in Molière's The Miser.

 In 2018, Mack appeared in the Doctor Who episode "Kerblam!".

 In June 2020, Mack announced his new sitcom, Semi-Detached.
 He was also set to host a reality show named The Chop: Britain's Best Woodworker for Sky History.
 However, the show was suspended shortly after its debut in October 2020, after allegations emerged that one of the series' contestants, promoted through the channel's social media pages, bore facial tattoos resembling Nazi symbolism.
 Semi-Detached was cancelled after one season.

 Mack was on series 11 of Taskmaster, which started broadcast in March 2021.

-Mack is currently presenting two new shows in 2022: Freeze the Fear with Wim Hof on BBC One - alongside Holly Willoughby and Wim Hof, and The 1% Club, on ITV.
-The 1% Club was renewed for a second series.
+Mack presented two new shows in 2022: Freeze the Fear with Wim Hof on BBC One - alongside Holly Willoughby and Wim Hof, and The 1% Club, on ITV.
+The 1% Club was renewed for a second and third series, plus two Christmas specials.

 In June 2022, Mack was one of the compères at the Queen's Platinum Jubilee Platinum Party at the Palace, introducing Jax Jones and Diana Ross.

-On 8 November 2022, it was announced that he would be hosting that year's Royal Variety Performance at the Royal Albert Hall.
+On 8 November 2022, it was announced that Mack would be hosting that year's Royal Variety Performance at the Royal Albert Hall.

+On 18 May 2023, Mack appeared on an episode of the anthology series Inside No. 9.
+The episode was initially billed as "Hold on Tight!", featuring creators Steve Pemberton and Reece Shearsmith alongside Robin Askwith, and was going to be set within a No. 9 bus, but this turned out to be a deliberate hoax; the actual episode was "3 By 3", a supposed pilot quiz show hosted by Mack, that was introduced by the continuity announcer as a replacement for "Hold on Tight!".
+This was the second time Mack played himself presenting a fictitious game show after 2017's National Treasure.

 Podcast

 Mack has long had an interest in Buddhism, mindfulness and the possibility of leading a more spiritual life.
-Since September 2020 he has hosted a podcast on Buddhism and mindfulness with Neil Webster called I Can't Believe It's Not Buddha.
+Since September 2020, he has hosted a podcast on Buddhism and mindfulness with Neil Webster called I Can't Believe It's Not Buddha.

 Stand-up

-Career
+In April 2001, Mack appeared at Up The Creek (in Greenwich) and in 2003 he was regularly playing clubs around London — including Balham's Banana Cabaret, alongside Ian Cognito.

 Mack went on tour in 2006 and filmed his first live DVD at the Bloomsbury Theatre, which was released the following year.
-In spring 2010 Mack embarked on his "Going Out" tour.
+In spring 2010, Mack embarked on his "Going Out" tour.
 Extra dates were added for autumn 2010 due to his spring tour being sold out well in advance.
 Going Out Live, his second live DVD, was filmed at the Hammersmith Apollo and was released in November.
 In December 2010 he performed at the Royal Variety Performance.

 In 2010, Mack took part in Channel 4's Comedy Gala, a benefit show held in aid of Great Ormond Street Children's Hospital, filmed live at the O2 Arena in London on 30 March.